pranurs/regression-model/README.md

 This repository contains two segments.
-The first deals with implementation of gradient descent for polynomial regression in two variables.
+The first deals with the implementation of gradient descent for polynomial regression in two variables.
 The second segment explores the use of Bayesian methods for parameter estimation.

 # Polynomial Regression in Two Variables